Poisonite/MakeMKV-Auto-Rip/README.md

 - **Manual Override** - Configure custom MakeMKV path in `config.yaml` if needed
 - **Optical Drive Management** - Drive load/eject operations work on Windows, macOS, and Linux
 - **Windows implementation** - Uses native C++ addon for reliable Windows DeviceIoControl API access
-- **Pre-built native components** - No compilation required, native addon included in repository
+  - No compilation required, native addon included in repository
-- **Administrator privileges required on Windows** - Run terminal as administrator for drive operations
+  - Run terminal as administrator for drive operations (Windows only)
-- **No Python or build tools required** - Ready to use out of the box
+- **No Python or other build tools required** - Ready to use out of the box (just `npm install`)

 ### Recommended Software